-It might seem strange to talk about grafting in summer.
-Grafting can be is a useful skill that we recommend to any gardener who loves their fruit trees.
-There are many different techniques, some for summer and some for winter.
-They’re all based on the same theory.
+Grafting is a useful life skill that we recommend to any gardener who loves their fruit trees.

 Grafting takes wood from one fruit tree, of a known variety (called the scion, or grafting wood) and joins it to another fruit tree.
-The different techniques just provide different methods for creating a strong and permanent union.
+The host tree might be a rootstock, or possibly an already grafted tree.

-It’s such a cool way of getting functional fruit trees in your garden for free that we recommend everyone learn it.
 There are lots of different methods, but the main ones that we teach are:

 - Whip-tongue grafting